Spectral and Transport Properties of Quark-Gluon Plasma in a Nonperturbative Approach: Many-Body Formalism

 Toward this end we resolve this expression into discrete energy-momentum indices (similar to the discretization of the $T $-matrix integral equation~\cite{Haftel:1970zz}), and convert the log-function into a matrix representation.
 Considering 4-momentum as a single discretized variable, one can write the 2-body interaction kernel and single-particle propagators as

 where $\tilde{k}_{i,j}$=$(i\omega_n,\textbf{k})_{i,j}$ are relative in- and outgoing 4-mo\-menta in Matsubara representation, and $\tilde{P}$ is the total 2-particle 4-momentum in the heat bath.
-This recovers the standard inverse-matrix solution~\cite{Haftel:1970zz} to the $T$-matrix,
+With this notation one recovers the standard inverse-matrix solution~\cite{Haftel:1970zz} to the $T$-matrix as